9 Best Gifts for Her - Homestead Kitchen edition, updated for 2025

 Cast iron cookware is a great investment.
 These timeless pots and pans can last for generations with proper care.

-I asked my readers which piece they would recommend to someone new to cast iron cooking; they suggested either a large skillet such as this one from Amazon, a Lodge 14.5" or a Dutch oven like this one from Amazon.
+I asked my readers which piece they would recommend to someone new to cast iron cooking; they suggested either a large skillet such as a Lodge 13.25 inch or a Dutch oven like this one.

 The Dutch oven can even be used to make bread, while you can make cake, cornbread, fried chicken and much more in a large skillet.

-Many local hardware stores carry a small selection, or you might order a new piece of cast iron from Lehman's.
+Many local hardware stores carry a small selection of cast iron cookware.

 An Adorable Tea Kettle